VenturaNotes/Knowledge/Projects/(Project) Floating Timer Button in Google Sheets.md

 #### Description
 - Trying to keep up at least 80% of my studying speed
 - Removed stacking for being 20 minutes ahead
+	- Modified it so that I can adjust the speed whenever appropriate
 - Added a "store" button for better interruptions.
 Can use "store" multiple times on the same segment (as long as you press "start" afterwards)
 	- Fixed the "duration" and "log time" sections to fix this
 - If Level = 0, then delay will not increase when adjusting speed.
 My initial speed was too quick to follow-through with.